blakewatson/htmlforpeople/src/01-zero-to-internet-your-first-website.md

 To create `index.html`, open TextEdit on a Mac or Notepad on Windows.

 {% aside 'Mac users' %}
 Websites should be _plain text_, so we’ll need to tell TextEdit to use plain text.
-Open TextEdit Settings and choose _Plain text_ under the Format section.
-While you’re here, click the Open and Save tab, then check the box next to _Display HTML files as HTML code instead of formatted text_.
+Click _Format_ in the menu bar then choose _Make Plain Text_.
+Then open TextEdit Settings, click the Open and Save tab, then check the box next to _Display HTML files as HTML code instead of formatted text_.
+While you’re here, if you would like TextEdit to always use plain text by default, choose _Plain text_ under the New Document tab, Format section.
 {% endaside %}

 Write a sentence or two about yourself.
 Here’s mine, for example: